 When the peritoneum, the protective membrane that surrounds the abdomen is involved in this cancer it is called peritoneal mesothelioma.
 Just like pleural mesothelioma, there are two layers of tissues involved with the peritoneum, the parietal layer covers the abdominal cavity, while the visceral layer surrounds the stomach, liver and other organs.

 The cancer often forms many small tumors throughout the tissue.
 One doctor has described it as if someone took a pepper shaker and scattered the pepper over the tissue.

-In addition to the different locations of mesothelioma within the body, there are also different cell types.
+In addition to the different types of locations within the body, there are also different cell types.
 These types are all considered mesothelioma, but they can affect the patient’s prognosis.

 The three mesothelioma cell types are: epithelioid, sarcomatoid and biphasic.

 Epithelioid mesothelioma cells are the most common type of mesothelioma cell and has the best prognosis of the three cell types.
 Notice the dark purple, elongated egg shaped cells amongst the healthy pink colored tissue.

 Sarcomatoid mesothelioma cells are the rarest of the three cell types and tends to be more aggressive than epitheloid cells.
 Notice the dark purple nodules amongst the healthy light purple colored tissue.

 Biphasic mesothelioma cells are mixtures of both cell types (epithelioid and sacromatoid) and usually has a prognosis that reflects the dominant cell type.